dylan366/TALIT_Final_Project/Telecommunications/Telegraph/telegraph_04_components.md

 #### Instructions:
 First, dip the paper or felt circles into the cup of salt water until they are completely wet.
 Then lay them out on a paper towl to dry for a bit.
 They don't need to be dry completely, just let them be for a minute or two until they are only slightly moist.
 Place all the stuff in the following order: Copper, felt, aluminium.
-And repeat with felt in between until you place your final aluminium or zinc item on top.
+And repeat until you place your final aluminium or zinc item on top.
 You should have a "pile" of copper, felt or paper, and aluminium or zinc, in repeating order.
 Now you can take a multimetre and measure the voltage across the battery.
 I made 3 piles, so I did the order of copper-felt-aluminium 3 times and with that I measured a voltage of about 1.5 Volts.
 There we go, we built a battery just like Alessandro Volta did over 200 years ago!

-### How it works
-Lets look at the individual components:
-Cathode: the copper,
-Anode: the aluminium or Zinc
-Electrolyte: The salt water soaked felt

-Copper is less precious than Aluminium, as they say in Chemistry.
-This means that copper doesn't give away electrons as easily as aluminium does.
-The copper coin has the chemical formula: $\text{Cu}^{2+}$ which means it wants to recieve electrons.
-The Aluminium foil has the chemical formula: $\text{Al}$ which means it's neutral and can give or recieve electrons.
-In this connected system therefore Aluminium gives off electrons to Copper.
-We say that the Aluminium **oxidizes** (because it gives) and Copper **reduces** (beacuse it recieves).
+Each cell produced around 0.5V for me and in series you can just multiply this.
+I stacked 3 of these cells on top of eachother and when I measured the final voltage I reached a value of approximately 1.5V.
+This is by far not enough to power a multiple kilometre long telegraph but stacking many of these on top of eachother then it would work perfectly.
+Due to the chemical reaction a layer of oxidized metal would form on the Copper and one day the battery would stop working because the copper coin is covered by a non-conductive layer.
+Also, the current is extremely weak within this battery, you would have to charge up a suitable capacitor to get a usable current.
+It has a low current because the material in the voltaic cell have very high internal resistance.